logandehning/Docker-Splunk/README.md

 Once my environment was setup, it was finally time to setup my Splunk to be able to complete the BOTS CTF.
 Splunk provides the dataset for free on the [BOTS v3 Github](https://github.com/splunk/botsv3) along with a list of all the apps and add-ons that are needed to complete the CTF.
 Because BOTS v3 was released over 5 years ago, some of the apps and add-ons have slightly different names, but the links provided on the BOTS v3 Github still lead to the correct apps and add-ons.

 I also needed to have access to the questions, hints, and answers for the BOTS v3 CTF.
 Splunk provides these for anyone who emails [bots@splunk.com](mailto:bots@splunk.com).
 The zipped folder in which they reside can also be found [here](https://botsdataset.s3.amazonaws.com/bots_questions/botsv3content.zip).

+Splunk also has two apps, a [CTF Scoreboard app](https://github.com/splunk/SA-ctf_scoreboard) and the associated [CTF Scoreboard Admin app](https://github.com/splunk/SA-ctf_scoreboard_admin), that were designed to be used in CTF competitions and provide a more gamified experience when completing the BOTS challenges.
+I was able to download and install the apps without any issues, but ran into a few minor issues during setup.
+To make a very long story short, I spent a day tinkering with the apps' Python files and configurations to no avail.
+Based on my limited knowledge and the Googling I did during my fruitless attempt to get the apps to work, I am assuming that the apps were designed to work with older versions of Splunk and older versions of the apps and add-ons I had installed.
+I eventually concluded that, while it would be fun to have the CTF Scoreboard app working correctly, I was straying a little too far from the original intent behind this project.
+I decided to cut my losses and proceed with the challenge while manually looking up the questions and answers.
+Perhaps in the future I will revisit the challenge of getting the CTF Scoreboard app to work.

+## 4. The BOTS Challenge

 To be continued...